AkashDeepSingh813/Car-Sales-Dashboard/README.md

 Product Preferences: Visualizations showed that certain body styles and colors contributed significantly to sales.
 Regional Performance: The map chart helped identify high-performing regions, allowing for better resource allocation.

-📊 Conclusion: The Car Sales Dashboard has provided us with a valuable tool to monitor and improve our sales strategies.
-By leveraging Power BI, we now have the ability to track critical KPIs in real time, optimize performance, and make informed decisions that drive business growth.
-This dashboard will be key to identifying new opportunities and enhancing customer satisfaction moving forward.
+📊 Conclusion: The Dashboard offers real-time insights into critical metrics such as YTD sales, MTD sales, and YOY growth.
+It helps identify trends in sales by body style, color, region, and dealer performance, enabling data-driven business strategies and decision-making.